 I’ve been looking for a challah bread recipe that would give me the same taste that I remember.
 Most challah recipes I’ve tried produce bread that is a bit, and sometimes much, too rich, too eggy, or too sweet for my taste.
 The one that I remember was like just slightly enriched plain white bread.
 It was tasty, almost too tasty; it was addictive.
 I liked having it with jam, butter or a few slices of sausage, or just eating it on its own.

 After a lot of experimenting and reading up on old challah bread recipes, I seem to have finally come up with precisely what I was looking for.
 This challah tastes just like I remember it.
 My family loves it.
 I don’t think it needs any more tweaking, but feel free to experiment with this recipe to customize it to your taste.
-It’s big, a touch over 3 lbs after baking, but it always goes so fast.
+From this recipe, you can make a single large, about a 3-lb bread, or two smaller loaves.

 To make this challah bread I use a two-stage process.
 First, I make a poolish.
 The bread that utilizes poolish tends to have a richer taste and a chewier crumb.
 To make the poolish, I use 60% of the flour and almost all of the water, together with all of the yeast.
 Once the poolish is ready, doubled or even tripled in size, I mix the final dough.
 That’s stage two.
 The rest of the process is fairly typical to any bread – bench resting the dough, shaping, proofing, and baking.

-I use a 6-strand braid to shape my challah.
+For a single large loaf, I use a 6-strand braid to shape my challah.
 Each strand is about 14 inches, with the middles quite thicker than the ends.
-This allows making a plump, gorgeous looking bread.
+This allows making a big, plump, gorgeous looking bread.

 Here is the most helpful instruction video I was able to find on how to braid a six-strand challah.
 It has the right orientation so you can easily follow the instructions.

-Given the sugar and the egg in the dough, baking on a stone resulted in a slightly burnt bottom.
+Given the sugar and the egg in the dough, baking on a baking stone results in a slightly burnt bottom.
 This bread comes out better if baked on a baking sheet.

 - 600 g all-purpose flour about 4 cups, using 'scoop and swipe' method